+Liver Function tests often abbreviated as LFTs, are laboratory tests that help gauge the activity and health of the liver.
 The liver is a complex organ situated on the right side of the abdomen weigh about 3 pounds.
 It has two lobes, the right, and the left lobe.
 It has interconnected functions with the pancreas and intestines which involve digestion, absorption and food processing.

-However, the liver, through its numerous enzymes and chemical processes, is asked with the cleaning of blood as it comes from the digestive tract before moving to the rest of the body; as well, it helps with detoxification in cases where drugs and other harmful chemical substances get into the blood.
+However, the liver, through its numerous enzymes and chemical processes, is tasked with the cleaning of blood as it comes from the digestive tract before moving to the rest of the body; as well, it helps with detoxification in cases where drugs and other harmful chemical substances get into the blood.
 Other functions include the destruction of worn-out blood cells and the making of proteins important in blood clotting.

 - Enzyme tests

 - Coagulation test